historiesofthefuture/historiesofthefuture/essays/krementsov/valley.md

 ---
-title: "Between Science and Fiction"
-subtitle: "Fedor Il’in’s The Valley of New Life (1928)"
+title: "Fedor Il’in’s The Valley of New Life (1928)"
 author: Nikolai Krementsov
 layout: essay
 next: biotechnologies